 While inducting Directors on the Board, formal letter of appointment is issued to the Directors, inter alia, explaining their role, function, duties, and responsibilities as Directors.
 The Memorandum and Articles of Association of the Company, copies of Annual Reports for the previous financial years, half year reports, organization structure, Company policies including Code of Conduct, Insider Trading Policy and Board Charter, Whistle Blower Policy etc. are also provided to the directors at the time of induction.
-The web link of familiarization programme http://www.nagarjunafertilizers.com/pdfs/Familiarzation%20 Prog.pdf
+The web link of familiarization programme is http://nfcl.in/pdfs/Familiarzation%20Prog.pdf